lukas-al/dissertation_rag/README.md

 # structured_rag
-Try and fix the knowledge management issues within MA and the Bank of England.
+Dissertation project, MSc Data Science 2024.

+This version in Github is out of date and in cold storage.
+The code has since moved to the internal repo.

+---

-# Narrative to construct
+## Narrative to construct

 ### Having:
 1. Tested numerous embedding models